The symplectic arc algebra is formal: Introduction

 When discussing categorical constructions (for instance the Fukaya category, its Hochschild cohomology, etc) we work over a coefficient field $\bk$.
 At certain points, it will be essential to specialise to the case in which $\bk$ has characteristic zero, but for clarity we impose that hypothesis only when required.

 \Acknowledgements We are grateful to Paul Seidel for helpful suggestions concerning this project, over many years and related to numerous different strategies.
 Conversations with Sabin Cautis, Ciprian Manolescu, and Catharina Stroppel were also influential.
+We would finally like to thank the referee for their useful comments.